 Any novel that begins with a young boy, put onto a train by himself with a mysterious note around his neck is going to grab the attention of any reader.
 I mean…so many questions and implications in the first few short chapters.

 Everyone has dark thoughts and desires and most people don’t act on them but they often remain hidden away for fear of hurting others or revealing the more undesirable parts of ourselves.
 The thought of someone using these thoughts and adding a little provocation to shape them into further actions is just terrifying and that’s what chills me the most about this novel.
 Now imagine that someone in your village/town etc can see inside people’s mind – every thought we ever have and every intention and motive we harbour.
 Now imagine that these could be manipulated and pushed to become more of a reality.
 Chilling isn’t it?
 In Hinton Hollow it’s a reality because evil is in town and he’s up to no good.

-The whole setting of the novel creates a small town atmosphere and as each character is scrutinised in such that is focused on the dark side of people then the whole ambiance of the novel a certain feeling of dread and doom about it.
+The whole setting of the novel creates a small town atmosphere and as each character is scrutinised in such a way that is focused on the dark side of people then the whole ambiance of the novel has a certain feeling of dread and doom about it.